manojps/insight-data-engineering/README.md

 # Insight Data Engineering Challenge

 ## Solution
 I have implemented the solution using Python dictionaries.
 The solution can be run sequentially (`DeptOrderStat` class) or parallelly (`DeptOrderStatMP` class).
 The sequential solution reads the input files row by row.
 Hence, has very limited space complexity, but a very high time complexity.
 The parallel solution extends the sequential solution.
 The assumption behind this solution is that the machine has enough free space to store some temporary files (equals the size of the input files).
 The parallel solution splits the order request file into separate files, process each file using a separate process, and then consolidates the results.
+For large input files, this reduces the time required to generate the report by a linear factor of m, where m is the number of cpus in the system.

 Interface for both the classes are same.
 To run the parallel solution just pass `--mp` after the script name.